eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-10_dean-s-tokyo-snapshots-negishi-ox-tongue-bbq-by-the-yurakucho-station.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 NEGISHI Ox Tongue BBQ by the Yurakucho Station](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-negishi-ox-tongue-bbq-by-the-yurakucho-station)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 NEGISHI Ox Tongue BBQ by the Yurakucho Station'](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-negishi-ox-tongue-bbq-by-the-yurakucho-station)